 Every area of Oahu is different with somewhat different geography and climate.
 If you received PCS orders to Schofield Barracks, you may look at homes in Ewa Beach or Kapolei.
 These cities are on the West side of Oahu, the Leeward side.
 The West side is dryer than other areas of Oahu.
 If your work will take you to the navy base in Kaneohe, you may be looking at homes in Kailua or Kaneohe.
 The Windward (East) is a little more tropical.
 If you are going to be looking at Honolulu condos, they are located on the South side.
 Waikiki and Kakaako neighborhoods are sunny, with limited rain.
 So every area is different even though Oahu is fairly small.
 If you don’t like a lot of humidity, and rain, then high in the mountains of Kaneohe, may not be a good area for new home on Oahu.

 Oahu traffic can be heavy during rush hours.
-What may appear like a short drive from point A to point B, may actually turn into a lengthy commute in the peak hours when everyone is heading to or from work.
+What may appear like a short drive from point A to point B, may actually turn into a long commute in the peak hours when everyone is heading to or from work.
 Be aware of the traffic patterns when searching for a home.
 When you arrive on Oahu, and start looking at possible areas to live in, the best way to check the traffic, is to actually do the morning and afternoon commute to and from work.